Childhood Abuse and Alcohol Addiction

 As well as going to your GP for help, there are anonymous helplines and charities who can offer support for alcohol abuse and mental health problems.

 If you are a survivor of abuse and you’re struggling, please know that we are always here to listen.
-If you’d like confidential legal advice and support about reporting your abuse to the police or making a claim, please get in touch with our dedicated Abuse Team.
+If you’d like confidential legal advice and support about reporting your abuse to the police or making an abuse claim, please get in touch with our dedicated team of Child Abuse Solicitors.

 Get in touch, today!